skhetcho/react-native-bar-collapsible/README.md

 - ***title:*** string
 - ***collapsible:*** boolean.
 If false or null is passed the bar will be rendered as text only.
+- ***showOnStart:*** boolean.
+If true the bar will start opened and the children component is shown by default.
 - ***iconCollapsed:*** string, a FontAwesome icon name.
 If no icon property is passed the default is 'plus'.
 - ***iconOpened:*** string, a FontAwesome icon name.
 If no icon property is passed the